YuncongMa/pNet/README.md

 4. Brain template files are stored in subfolder "Brain_Template".
 It includeds templates for three different brain formats.
 Please check the section below "Brain Template".
 5. Several examples can be downloaded from Google Drive, please follow the section below "Example".

+# Hardware requirement
+It is recommended to run pNet with CPU at least 4 cores, memory (RAM) at least 16GB, and free disk storage at least 10GB.
+Large dataset and parallel computation will require more CPU cores, memory space, and disk space.

 # Additional Package
 1. To allow the input of HCP data in cifti format, download workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench